kuninethan95/dsc-phase-2-project/RM2.md

 ------

 ## Z-Score Outlier Removal
-- Removing Z-Scores may address my issue of heteroskedacicity
+- Removing Z-Scores may address issue of heteroskedacicity
 - It will also reduce right skew because values on the tails will be removed
 - Begin by testing Z-Score removal for all features, including price
 - Conclusions will not be adjusted simply because data is scaled